 It takes about thirty hours for a developmentally ready child to learn how to read.
 This typically occurs around the age of seven, but according to the research of Dr. Raymond Moore, the optimal age is eight and can even take some kids until ten.

-We often panic about this because in school you have to know how to read by third grade.
+We often find ourselves panicking about this because in school you have to know how to read by third grade.
 In this grade, you move from “learning to read” to “reading to learn.”
 This on-the-page teaching style of a conventional third grade classroom will prevent a non reading child from doing schoolwork.
 A child who doesn’t know how to read by the third grade will be lost and often categorized as having behavioral problems.
 (I would be having behavioral problems if I were completely lost in a classroom too!)

 But you don’t have that barrier as a homeschooler!
 You can keep teaching your child all subjects in at any level while they are simultaneously learning to read.